 There are many more reasons to choose Berlin as your home city, especially if you are a web developer or plan on becoming one.
 A simple search on popular job-hunting platforms reveals more than 1500 open positions for developers in Berlin, at any time.

 With such a huge demand, more and more people are choosing to start their careers in web development, like Anastasiya, alumni from the first Wild Code School training program in Berlin.
 She shares her full story here.

-You can also become a web developer with Wild Code School Berlin, and get a job within 3 months of graduating, like 87% of our alumni.
+You can also become a web developer or a data analyst with Wild Code School Berlin, and get a job within 3 months of graduating, like 87% of our alumni.

 Do you want to find more about these 2 tech fields?
 Try our free and online intro to coding or to data analytics!